tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Prerequisites/Installing_Node.md

 ## Compatibility and download

-To run all Titanium components, you must have Node.js 22.x or later.
+Titanium supports and recommends the latest Node.js LTS release.

 Check [Titanium Compatibility Matrix](/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Titanium_Compatibility_Matrix/) which version of Node.js is required for each Titanium SDK version.